-AbbVie, the global biopharmaceutical company, has been listed as the No. 3 Best Large Workplace in Ireland 2021.
-The announcement was made at the recent Best Workplace 2021 Virtual Awards.
+AbbVie, the global biopharmaceutical company, has been listed as one of the best places to work in Ireland at the 20th annual Great Place to Work 2022 Awards.

 The Great Place to Work Institute assesses the policies and practices in place in organisations under nine key areas, including employee development, hiring practices, employee achievement recognition, and communication.
 It then benchmarks these against other organisations in each country.

-The Institute also recognised AbbVie as a Best Workplace for Women for the third successive year.
-AbbVie is one of just 22 companies in Ireland to receive this accolade in 2021.
-The programme recognises organisations that provide a great work environment for all employees but create positive and supportive workplaces for women in particular.
+The Institute also recognised AbbVie as a Best Workplace for Women for the fourth successive year.
+AbbVie is one of just 27 companies in Ireland to receive this accolade in 2022.
+The programme recognises organisations that create a positive and supportive work environment for women to develop personally and professionally.

 Companies are largely ranked in order on these lists using information confidentially supplied by employees.
 Two-thirds of each workplace's score comes this Trust Index Employee Survey, with up to one third of the remaining marks based on a company-wide Culture Audit undertaken by the Great Place to Work Institute.

 Commenting on the awards CEO at Great Place to Work Ireland, Cathal Divily, said: "Being recognised as one of Ireland’s Best Workplaces 2022 demonstrates these organisations commitment to improving their culture and putting their people first, whatever challenges they face.
 Ireland’s Best Workplaces can be very proud of their achievement in this particular year and have shown once again that working on the basics and with committed leadership dialled in on improving their culture will reap rewards when it comes to talent attraction and retention.”